yantosca/qfyaml/docs/source/installation.rst

 Installing qfyaml
 *****************

-Once compilation has finished successfully, we may install the compiled code (and various input files)  to the :file:`qfyaml/bin` folder.
+Once compilation has finished successfully, you may install the compiled code (and various input files) to the :file:`qfyaml/bin` folder.

 Type at the command line: